canonical/rust-best-practices/best-practices.md

 In Rust, panics are very aggressive.
 Not only are they unrecoverable within the same thread, but also if the default panic strategy is overridden (e.g. by a user who wants a smaller binary and hence sets `profile.release.panic = "abort"` in their `Cargo.toml`), we have no guarantee that the usual cleanup is performed.
-In this case, we must rely on the OS to do its best with the resources, but we have no guarantee that this will be sufficient.
+In this case, we must rely on the OS to do its best with the resources it understands but we have no guarantee that this will be sufficient.
-By default therefore, try not to panic.
+By default therefore, don’t panic.

 If, however, a panic is inevitable, be sure that the message signals who is at fault—if it’s an internal error, start the message with `internal error:`.

 The over-use of `.unwrap()` is a major red flag, as the resulting code is likely very fragile, relying on possibly-unclear preconditions in the code above it.
-If that code changes—which is very likely in a program under active development—production code may panic.
+If that code changes—as is very likely in code still under active development—production code may panic.
-As a rule of thumb, `.unwrap()` should only be used in code in tiny scopes, where errors can only possibly originate from the programmer—e.g. in `Regex::new("...").unwrap()`, a panic can only occur if the raw regex constant is invalid.
+As a rule of thumb, `.unwrap()` should only be used in code in tiny scopes, where errors can only possibly originate from the programmer—e.g. in `Regex::new("...").unwrap()`, where a panic can only occur if the raw regex constant is invalid.
 In general though, unwrapping should be replaced with either:

 - Good use of the type system to allow the compiler to enforce preconditions
-- Calls to `.expect` which document the required precondition (these must follow the same convention as panic messages)
+- Calls to `.expect` which document the required preconditions (these must follow the same convention as panic messages)

 The first option is very much preferable.
+What follows is two common situations and solutions.

 We can remove panics originating from `.unwrap()` calls by using the `?` operator to pass errors up the call-stack.
 In the case of unwrapping options in a function which returns a result, calling the `.ok_or`/`.ok_or_else` methods may be required.